I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactiondmacompletedwithlength.md

 For more information about completing DMA transfers, see <a href="https://msdn.microsoft.com/86383b9f-9b82-4afa-81ac-2ab09bd8778b">Completing a DMA Transfer</a>.

-The following code example is from the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">PLX9x5x</a> sample driver.
-This example calls <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactiongetcurrentdmatransferlength.md">WdfDmaTransactionGetCurrentDmaTransferLength</a> to determine the current transfer's original length, and then it calculates the actual transfer length.
-Next, the example calls <b>WdfDmaTransactionDmaCompletedWithLength</b> to report the actual transfer length to the framework.
-If the current transfer is the last one for the transaction, the example calls a private routine that completes the I/O request.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |